 Low energies can be used for delicate samples.
 Measure the surface like LEED.
-Use the electron diffraction or LEED programs to reproduce results from the scientific literature.
+Use the electron diffraction, LEED, powder diffraction, or neutron diffraction programs to reproduce results from the scientific literature.
 (To test the programs.)

-Write a program that calculates the neutron diffraction or the helium scattering structure factors.
+Write a program that calculates the helium scattering structure factors.